2026 AFC U-20 Women's Asian Cup: Draw

 The draw was held on 10 November 2025 at the AFC House in Kuala Lumpur, Malaysia.
-The twelve teams will be drawn into three groups of four teams.
-The teams will be seeded according to a points system derived from their final rankings across the previous three editions, with the hosts Thailand automatically seeded and assigned to Position A1 in the draw.
+The twelve teams were drawn into three groups of four teams.
+The teams were seeded according to a points system derived from their final rankings across the previous three editions, with the hosts Thailand automatically seeded and assigned to Position A1 in the draw.